meatwallace/dotfiles/README.md

 - `.config/` with my setup for `awesome`, `rofi`, `compton`, etc. for a full desktop environment for Linux based systems, aiming for a complete yet no-frills getting shit done workflow orientated around the terminal
+- `.zfuncs/` and `bin/`, containing an array of ZSH and POSIX `sh` functions, respectively
 - `scripts/`, containing all of  the setup scripts, cooirdinated by `meatbox`, a simplistic CLI for managing setup & upgrades of the configuration
 - `projects/meatlab`, a work in progress config for my home media server, currently a whopping 2 containers glued together with `docker-compose`
-- automatic linting, testing, and building the entire setup as a docker image via CircleCI
+- automatic linting, testing, and building of the config into various docker images via CircleCI